 Marlene Rühle was born and bred in the Black Forest.
-She just recently celebrated her 76th birthday in Grafenhausen.
-Her office contains newly unwrapped presents, but also relics of another time – an old calculator, for example, and a 30-year-old fax machine that she still uses.
+She just recently celebrated her 80th birthday in Grafenhausen.
+Her office contains newly unwrapped presents, but also relics of another time – an old calculator, for example, and a 30 year old fax machine that she still uses.
 Documents and honours hang on the wall.
-Among them is a state prize from Bavaria, and awards from Baden-Württemberg, including the Enterprise Medal.
-Rühle is proud of it.
+Among them is a state prize from Bavaria, and awards from Baden - Württemberg, including the Enterprise Medal.
+Marlene Rühle is proud of it.

 "Only in the Black Forest do I feel at home."
 (Marlene Rühle)